 1. OSU Departments must provide a billing index or foundation account at the time the reservation is made.

 2. Recognized Student Organizations must provide payment seven working days in advance of the event.
-Forms of payment accepted are purchase requests or credit cards.
+Forms of payment accepted are Purchase Authorizations, cash or credit cards.
 Personal checks are not accepted.

-1. Event staff are required at events for event management, operating sound systems and lighting systems, and streaming and recording.
+1. Event staff are required for events for event management, operating sound systems, lighting systems, streaming and recording.
 Event staffing needs will be determined by the MU Reservations Office.
-Labor fees are at an additional cost.
+Labor fees are additional..

 2. Security staff may be required for specific events, as determined by the MU.

 3. Alcohol monitors are required for all events serving alcohol.
 Alcohol risk will be assessed by MU administration, and the number of required alcohol monitors will be determined.

 The purpose of the Memorial Union Facilities (MU) is to serve the needs of Oregon State University students, faculty, and staff, visitors and guests.

 The use of space and seating, including the use of meeting rooms, game rooms, lounges, dining facilities, restrooms, tables, chairs, sofas, computers, printers, and the like, within the MU facilities shall be confined to the purpose(s) for which the space and property are designed and equipped.